Blue badge – disability parking permit

 If your blue badge is lost or stolen, please report it to the police.
 They should issue you with a reference number.

-Please complete the blue badge replacement form.
+Please complete the blue badge replacement form (PDF 80kb) Opening a new window.

 Misuse of a blue badge – tell us